Varkalandar/raysnail/README.md

 ## Run

-Remda is a library crate, but you can run built-in examples(from the book series) to try it.
+raysnail is a library crate, but you can run built-in examples(from the book series) to try it.

 Use `cargo run --example` to get examples list, then choose one to run.